Torn Rotator Cuff Exercises

 When you stretch and hold a stretch, the action of stretching lengthens your muscles, tendons and ligaments.
 Movement of any kind is an essential part of recovery from a torn rotator cuff injury, rehabilitation after rotator cuff tear surgery, or managing on-going shoulder pain from injury, re-injury or degenerative conditions (like arthritis and osteoarthritis).

 There are a lot of misconceptions about stretching - like how to stretch, when to stretch and how long to hold the stretch.
 In some ways, your stretching can be completely ineffective if you aren't following some very basic guidelines during your stretch.
 Improper stretching can also lead to more pain, re-injury or even more tearing in your rotator cuff.
 Stretching is such a vital part to recovery, but the idea that "any stretching is good stretching" is completely wrong.
-If you aren't going to take the time to stretch properly, speak to your doctor, meet with a physical therapist, learn what stretches will help your condition and the techniques to properly stretch, then you aren't involved enough in your own injury recovery process.
+If you aren't going to take the time to stretch properly, including learning what stretches will help your condition and the techniques to properly stretch, then you aren't involved enough in your own injury recovery process.

 Here are the questions you need to ask yourself in order to determine if your stretching will actually help in your rotator cuff tear recovery process: